securefederatedai/openfl/docs/source/workflow/running_the_federation.certificates.rst

       .. code-block:: console

-         $ fx aggregator generate-cert-request
+         fx aggregator generate-cert-request

-4. Run the aggregator certificate signing command, replacing **AFQDN** with the actual `fully qualified domain name (FQDN) <https://en.wikipedia.org/wiki/Fully_qualified_domain_name>`_ for the aggregator machine.
+4. Run the aggregator certificate signing command, replacing **AFQDN** with the actual `fully qualified domain name (FQDN) <https://en.wikipedia.org/wiki/Fully_qualified_domain_name>`_ for the aggregator node.
 Alternatively, you can override the apparent FQDN of the system by setting an FQDN environment variable (:code:`export FQDN=x.x.x.x`) before signing the certificate.

     .. code-block:: console

-       $ fx aggregator certify --fqdn AFQDN
+       fx aggregator certify --fqdn AFQDN

 5. This node now has a signed security certificate as the aggreator for this new federation.
 You should have the following files.